 A significant challenge faced by Circuit City was the decline of physical retail stores.
 As people became more accustomed to the convenience of online shopping, foot traffic in traditional stores dwindled.
 While competitors like Best Buy managed to weather this storm by embracing e-commerce and offering unique in-store experiences, Circuit City struggled to adapt.

-Attempts to revamp its store layouts and improve customer experience were often too little, too late.
-The company’s failure to provide a compelling reason for consumers to visit its physical stores, in combination with its inability to effectively integrate its online and offline channels, resulted in a steady decline in sales and ultimately proved insurmountable.
+Attempts to revamp its store layouts and improve customer experience included efforts to bring in new inventory to attract customers, but these initiatives were often too little, too late.
+The company’s failure to provide a compelling reason for consumers to visit its physical stores, in combination with its inability to effectively integrate its online and offline channels, resulted in a steady decline in sales.
+Ultimately, Circuit City’s inability to adapt led to its exit from the retail market.

 Circuit City’s Financial Troubles: From Profitability to Bankruptcy